ghaerdi/petite-vue/post/rendering and states.md

----
-title: "Code your own vue: rendering and states"
+# Code your own vue: rendering and states
-published: true
-tags: javascript, vuejs, webdev, tutorial
----

 Hi everyone.
-Almost a year ago I started using vuejs and I like how simple it is to use this framework so I decided to code my own vuejs (v2).
+Almost a year ago I started using vuejs and I like how simple it is to use this framework so I decided to code my own vuejs.

-In this post we going to see:
+### In this post we going to see:
 - Render
 - States
 - Re-render when a state is updated

-### Setup
+## Setup

 The setup is simple to do, just create a new project with a html file and a js file.
 This is a part of my `index.html`:
 ```html